Division of Gastroenterology & Inborn Errors Products

 Dr. Bevin Gangadharan is a research scientist in Professor Nicole Zitzmann’s lab in the Department of Biochemistry at the University of Oxford.
 He did his DPhil in Professor Zitzmann’s lab where he used proteomics to identify novel serum biomarker candidates for liver fibrosis in hepatitis C patients.
 More recently he has helped to discover novel NAFLD biomarkers which are patented.
 Before joining the Zitzmann group he obtained his BSc in Medical Biochemistry at the University of Surrey which included a sandwich year at GlaxoSmithKline where he used proteomics techniques and looked at ways of improving the representation of low abundant plasma proteins which helps with biomarker discovery.
 Bevin is also on the editorial board for Biomarker Research (an Open Access publication by BioMed Central).

-Daren Ure is Director of Research and Development at ContraVir Pharmaceuticals.
+Daren Ure is Chief Scientific Officer at Hepion Pharmaceuticals (formerly ContraVir Pharmaceuticals).
 Before joining ContraVir, Daren was also Director of Research and Development at Ciclofilin Pharmaceuticals and Senior Research Scientist at Isotechnika Pharma from 2003 to 2014.
 Daren completed his PhD in Neurobiology at University of Alberta and was a Postdoctoral Fellow at Mayo Clinic from 1997 to 2002 where his research was in immunology, virology, and neurobiology on animal models of multiple sclerosis.

 Chief Scientific Officer